All Episodes

 Cockroaches gather in sheltered locations or resting places.

-So the question was how do they go about forming groups that maximize protection but minimize overcrowding?
+So the question was, how do they go about forming groups that maximize protection but minimize overcrowding?

-Resting places are a nice experimental setup to test collective decision making.
+Resting places are a nice experimental setup to test collective decision-making.

-The researchers used larvae of the German cockroach, placing quantities of them in a petri dish outfitted with two or more shelters and small plastic caps.
+The researchers used larvae of the German cockroach, placing quantities of them in a Petri dish outfitted with two or more shelters and small plastic caps.

 The findings reported in the proceedings of the National Academy of Sciences.

-Now, this is no mystery to me.
+Now, you know, this is no mystery to me.

 Cockroaches have consensus.

-Now, this is this is absurd.
+Now, this is absurd.

 A cockroach is instinct.

-Uh I'm not even going to get into that.
+I'm not even going to get into that.

 Let me get to the part that reminded me of Democrats.

-Because here's here's the quote.
+Because here's the quote.

 The behavior is based on very simple interactions among individual cockroaches.

-Uh through chemical cues, the larvae can detect whether there are other larvae present.
+Through chemical cues, the larvae can detect whether there are other larvae present.

 It's a simple way of taking the decision collectively.